The Belgian EU presidency for Media programme

 Media Innovation Xchange.
 Conference on Digital Transformation and Media Innovation – March 13 to 14, 2024

-The media sector is in a constant state of flux, with many technological advances emerging at a rapid pace, bringing forth significant opportunities as well as unprecedented challenges.
-On March 13 and 14, we delve deeper into this during the Media Innovation Xchange conference in Brussels.
-Policymakers and stakeholders from both Belgium and other EU member states will have the opportunity to exchange knowledge and expertise, gain inspiration, and establish international contacts.
+The media sector is constantly changing.
+The rapid rise of the many technological innovations brings significant opportunities, but also unprecedented challenges.
+On 13 and 14 March 2024, the Belgian Presidency will be hosting a conference in Brussels which will delve deeper into digital transformation and innovation of the media sector.
+Policymakers and experts from both Belgium and other EU member states will have the opportunity to exchange knowledge and expertise, gain inspiration and establish international contacts.